wangyu09/exkaldi/README.md

 return KaldiArk or KaldiDict object.
 It is the same as .splice method of KaldiArk or KaldiDict.
 < datas > is expected as KaldiArk or KaldiDict object.

-### to_dtype(data,dtype)

-< function description >

-return KaldiArk or KaldiDict object.
-It is the same as .to_dtype method of KaldiArk or KaldiDict.
-< datas > is expected as KaldiArk or KaldiDict object.

 ### compute_mfcc(wavFile,_**other parameters_)

 < function >

 Compute mfcc feature.
-Return KaldiArk object or file path if < outFile > is True.
+Return KaldiArk object or file path if < asFile > is True.
 We provide some common options, If you want to use more options, set < config > = your-configure but note that if you do this, these usual configures we provided will be ignored.
 You can use ExKaldi.check_config('compute_mfcc') function to get configure information you could set.
 Also run shell command "compute-mfcc-feats" to check their meaning.